-Before you request service . . .

-check the Problem Solver on

-pages 18 through 22.
-It lists causes

-of minor operating problems that

-you can correct yourself.
+Before you request service... check the Problem Solver on pages 16-21.
+It lists causes of minor operating problems that you can correct yourself.

 All washing instruction terms in this book conform to the Care Labeling Rule established by the Federal Trade Commission, January 1984.